Kimserey/BlogArchive/20170401_cost_of_living_in_london.md

 # 3. Rent a place

 We found our apartment with Foxtons.
-We had a lot of issues in finding an apprennent to rent as we did not have any credit history.
+We had a lot of issues in finding an apprennent to rent as we did not have any __credit history__.
 Any rent is subject to credit check.
-Failing credit check would result in a rejection from landlords.
+Failing credit check would result in a rejection from the landlord.
-There are multiple places where you can find a rent.
-Agencies like Foxtons have a lot of apartments and choices but you will be subject to agent fees.

-I am not sure about having a direct contract with landlord.
+_I am not sure about having a direct contract with landlord._

 Our apartment was located in Pontoon Dock.
-The rent was at 1250 pcm with a deposit of 2,5 months.
+The rent was at 1250 GBP pcm with a deposit of 2,5 months.
 Usual deposits go up to 1,5 months but in our case, with no rent history, we had to negotiate with the landlord to give her a higher security in exchange of her trust.

-_Side note: our deposit was refunded within three weeks after we vacated the property without any issues._
+_Side note: We saw a lot of horror stories about deposit not returned but our deposit was refunded within three weeks after we vacated the property without any issues._

 # 4. Bills